OxfordSKA/OSKAR/README.md

 In order to run OSKAR, you will need a CUDA-capable NVIDIA graphics processing unit (GPU).
 Please see INSTALL.md for a quick installation guide.

-Full documentation can be found at http://oskar.oerc.ox.ac.uk
+Full documentation and software can be found at http://oskar.oerc.ox.ac.uk

+**Important!** Do not expect code in any development branch (including master) to work as expected.
+Only use the tagged versions from http://oskar.oerc.ox.ac.uk

+Please email oskar@oerc.ox.ac.uk if you encounter problems using OSKAR.

 OSKAR is licensed under the terms of the Modified BSD License.
 Please see COPYING.md for details.